larrydodson/Mission-to-Mars/README.md

   ![mongo_confirm.png](https://github.com/larrydodson/Mission-to-Mars/blob/master/mongo_confirm.png)

-   ***Special Note: due to the website source for the Mars Hemisphere images being unavaible, these images are not yet shown at this time.
-These will be added as soon as they are available and (re)submitted. (for completion of this Deliverable 2).***

    **Figure-4, Copy of Mission To Mars web-page, with Bootstrap components added.**  The Page copy is showing as the "iPad Pro" screen.
    ![MissionToMars_home_partial.png](https://github.com/larrydodson/Mission-to-Mars/blob/master/MissionToMars_home_partial.png)

 .

   ### Deliverable 3  --  Three Bootstrap Components Added
- 1. **Tables**: Added styles to both tables, "Facts" and "Weather": "table-striped", "table-bordered", "table-hover"
+ 1. **Tables**: Added these styles to both tables, "Facts" and "Weather": "table-striped", "table-bordered", "table-hover"
  2. **Responsive / Mobile-responsive**: for both tables, added "table-responsive"; and, Bootstrap is inherently "Responsive" and have confirmed responsiveness within Chrome "Inspect" tool.
 The image above in Figure-4 showing the web-page is for the "iPad Pro" screen.
  3. **Background(s)**: 1) Added web page black background and white text in the page's "body", with: body class="text-white" style="background-color:black;"; and 2) added an image background of a Mars horizon.
  4. **Scrape New Data button**: Within the "Jumbotron" header "scraping button", have changed color and using white text to make it stand-out, with: class="btn btn-primary btn-lg text-white" style="background-color:#782a09;" href="/scrape" role="button" for Scrape New Data "Refresh".
- 5. Also, added extra line white spacing around Weather Table and the Hemispheres page areas for more separation.
+ 5. Added: extra line white spacing around Weather Table and the Hemispheres page areas for more separation.
- 6. Also, added a "Footer" to help indicate the end-of-page, and for customization.
+ 6. **Footer**:  Added a "Footer" to help indicate the end-of-page, and for customization.

 ---